-There are [bTen bands/artists under this moniker: a German progressive rock band, a melodic death metal band from Italy, a death metal band from Sweden, a '77 punk band, an Israeli grunge band, a french dark electro/EBM band, a Hong Kong hardcore band, a nu metal / industrial band from Roma, Australian electronic musician. and an Norwegian heavy metal band started by to former members of the band Seven Field.
+There are several bands known as Embryo: # a German progressive rock band, # a melodic death metal band from Italy, # a death metal band from Sweden, # a '77 punk band, # an Israeli grunge band, # a french dark electro/EBM band, # a Hong Kong hardcore band, # a nu metal / industrial band from Roma, # an Australian electronic musician, # a Norwegian heavy metal band

 In 1972, the same year they played at the Olympic Games in Munich, Embryo was invited by the Goethe Institute to tour Northern Africa and Portugal.
 In Morocco, the band was fascinated by the different tonal scales used by Moroccan musicians, profoundly shaping the group's music to come.
 In 1973, the band was joined by saxophonist Charlie Mariano and guitarist Roman Bunka, who were both influential in moving Embryo towards their genre-blending mixture of space rock with ethnic sounds.
 We Keep On, released in 1973, was the most successful album in the group's career.
 However, after Surfin' (1974) and Bad Heads and Bad Cats (1975), Burchard decided the band was moving in too commercial a direction and led them on an eight-month excursion to India, where they met local musicians.
 Shoba Gurtu, an Indian singer the band met during their travels, would later record an album with them, 1979's Apo Calypso.
 Embryo also set up their own record label, Schneeball, with the rock band Checkpoint Charlie during this time.
 The band then took off on a two-year journey through the Middle East, India, Pakistan, and Afghanistan, during which the band's bus broke down in Tehran in the middle of a civil war in 1981.
 The double album Embryo Reise (1981) captured this musical expedition as did the documentary film Vagabunden-Karawane.
 A